naokipeter/naokipeter.github.io/index.md

 I'm a web enthusiast, currently based in Zurich, Switzerland, working as a freelance web developer (full-stack).
 In the past I also tried my hand at tech entrepreneurship and backend software engineering.

-I have degrees in Computer Science from ETH Zurich (BSc) and EPFL (MSc) as well as a degree in Linguistics from the University of Bern.
+I have degrees in Computer Science from ETH Zurich (BSc) and EPFL (MSc) as well as a degree in Linguistics from the University of Bern (MA).

 Currently I'm not available for hire.